SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Database_security.md

 1. Start the *Cassandra* service

 > [!TIP] We also provide a PowerShell script to modify the Cassandra service user.
-The *Modify-CassandraServiceUser* Powershell script is available [here] (https://github.com/SkylineCommunications/Modify-CassandraServiceUser).
+The *Modify-CassandraServiceUser* Powershell script is available [here](https://github.com/SkylineCommunications/Modify-CassandraServiceUser).

 <!-- TODO encryption
 ### Client-Node Encryption